Turkish Military Academy: Turkish Military Academy Cadet Corps

-2024 Oath controversy
+2024 oath controversy

-On August 30, 2024, which is celebrated as "Victory Day" in Turkey, a graduation ceremony was conducted for the academy's finishing class.
+On August 30, 2024, which is celebrated as the Victory Day in Turkey, a graduation ceremony was conducted for the academy's finishing class.
 During the ceremony, 960 graduates, led by valedictorian Ebru Eroğlu, recited the military oath to defend Turkey.
 The event was attended by Turkish President Recep Tayyip Erdogan.
-Approximately one hour following the graduation, Eroglu and 400 other graduates were recorded raising their swords and pledging allegiance to Mustafa Kemal Atatürk, the secular founder of modern Turkey.
+Approximately one hour following the graduation, Eroglu and 400 other graduates were recorded raising their swords and pledging allegiance to Mustafa Kemal Atatürk, the founder of modern Turkey.
 The group subsequently took an oath to uphold "a secular, democratic Turkey."
 In response, eight days later, Erdogan announced the initiation of an investigation and declared that “the few impertinent individuals responsible will be purged.”

 According to the traditional practice continued until 2016, lieutenants graduating from the Army, Navy, and Air Force Academies recited the following oath, known as the "Officer's Oath," during their graduation ceremonies:We solemnly swear that we will stand against any hand that dares to threaten the independence of the secular and democratic Republic of Turkey, the indivisible unity of our country, the honor and dignity of the great Turkish nation, and every inch of our sacred homeland.
 Our swords will always be sharp and ready.
 We are the children of Turkey’s future.
 We were born with honor, we will live with honor.
 How happy is the one who says, ‘I am a Turk!’After the Officer's Oath was abolished in 2016, a different oath, began to be used in the official graduation ceremony.

 In the following process, the expulsion of the lieutenants who provided written and verbal defenses before the High Disciplinary Board was requested.
 Ebru Eroğlu, who led the oath and recited its text, stated in her defense that she had conveyed the request to include the officer's oath in the official ceremony "through the proper chain of command."
 However, they were informed that the Military Academy regulations had changed, and therefore, they would not be allowed to recite the oath during the ceremony.
 Eroğlu emphasized that they did not violate any orders, as they did not recite the oath during the official ceremony.
 Meanwhile, the lieutenants' lawyer argued that although the oath was removed from the National Defense University Military Academy Ceremony Directive in 2023, it was still included in the Ministry of National Defense's regulations.

 On January 31, 2025, along with three disciplinary officers, five lieutenants, including Ebru Eroğlu, were expelled.

 On March 31, 2025 Ebru Eroğlu and İzzet Talip Akarsu filed a lawsuit at the Ankara Administrative Court to annul the Turkish Land Forces Command High Disciplinary Board's decision to expel them from the army.
 Eroğlu graduated as the top student from the academy, earning the rank of artillery lieutenant; excelling in various fields at the academy, she is also proficient in Russian.